gabrielenapolinic/terrain-analysis-on-geemap/README.md

 ## Key Features

-1. **Initialization of Google Earth Engine**
-   The script initializes the GEE API for geospatial processing.
+1. **Initialization of Google Earth Engine** The script initializes the GEE API for geospatial processing.

-2. **Smoothing the DEM**
-   A Gaussian filter is applied to the SRTM DEM to reduce noise and enhance terrain data quality.
+2. **Smoothing the DEM** A Gaussian filter is applied to the DEM (NASADEM) to reduce noise and enhance terrain data quality.

-3. **Loading FeatureCollection**
-   The script loads a FeatureCollection (SU2) for terrain metric calculations.
+3. **Loading FeatureCollection** The script loads a FeatureCollection (SU2) for terrain metric calculations.

-4. **Calculating Terrain Metrics**
-   The script computes the following terrain metrics:
+4. **Calculating Terrain Metrics** The script computes the following terrain metrics:
    - **Elevation (El)**
    - **Slope (S)**
    - **Aspect (As)**